It’s a vicious circle – you want to launch your own business to start making money, but it seems to cost a large amount of money to start a business.

 You can learn basic SEO and keyword optimization for free.
 It will make you more discoverable and send you further up the search engine results than competitors who don’t invest their time and effort into the same practices.

-Create a free account with Google My Business – as this will make you easier to find on Google Maps.
+Create a free account with Google My Business – as this will make it easier to find on Google Maps.

 25. Join an Agency